bhecquet/seleniumRobot/doc/chap7_Howto.md

 In this section, we will describe how to add some useful features to test applications (file comparison, log reading, ...)

+### 0 Troubleshooting ###

+#### Clicking on an element makes a new window display but browser returns to previous one ####

+This behaviour is caused by seleniumRobot when doing the following

+	testPage.link.click();

+	// this is the PageObject corresponding to the new window DriverSubTestPage subTestPage = new DriverSubTestPage(false);

+	// go to new opened window
+	mainHandle = testPage.selectNewWindow();

+The call to new PageObject is performing snapshot of the current window.
+But, driver did not already switched to this window so snapshot is taken from the first one.

+To resolve, do instead

+	testPage.link.click();

+	// go to new opened window
+	mainHandle = testPage.selectNewWindow();

+	// this is the PageObject corresponding to the new window DriverSubTestPage subTestPage = new DriverSubTestPage(false);

 ### 1 Compare 2 XML files ###
 Use the XMLUnit api: https://github.com/xmlunit/user-guide/wiki